Matt57821/FreeActStuff1.4/replit.md

 ## Overview

 This is a web application designed to distribute the "Free Actions Stuff 1.4" Minecraft Bedrock Edition add-on.
 The site provides a simple, user-friendly interface for downloading the .mcpack file directly to users' devices.
+The application features an ultra-minimal design with just a header, title, and download button, plus a confirmation page for downloads.
 The application uses a full-stack architecture with React frontend and Express backend, featuring a Minecraft-themed design with earth tones and pixelated aesthetics.

 ## User Preferences